yiran-duan/yiran-duan.github.io/_pages/about.md

 2. Quantitative Research: A study that investigates what kinds of information about #Black/Blue/AllLivesMatter got posted and spread during the Black History month of 2022.
 Methods: content analysis, machine learning models, and data visualization.
 Read our work that published in _Social Media + Society_ [here](https://journals.sagepub.com/doi/pdf/10.1177/20563051241242799).![This is an image](https://yiran-duan.github.io/images/BLM-SMS-journal-pic.png)

-3. Cross-platform Research: A study that explores the content of 80 Instagram Reels, TikTok videos, YouTube Shorts, and YouTube regular videos and thier 69,000+ comments about climate change using content analysis, regresions, and social network analysis.
-I am going to present this study at the _Association for Information Science and Technology (ASIS&T)_ conference in Calgary, Canada, in October 2024.
+3. Cross-platform Research: A study that explores the content of 80 Instagram Reels, TikTok videos, YouTube Shorts, and YouTube regular videos and their 69,000+ comments about climate change using content analysis, regresions, and social network analysis.
+I just presented this study at the _Association for Information Science and Technology (ASIS&T)_ conference in Calgary, Canada, in October 2024.
 ![This is an image](https://yiran-duan.github.io/images/asist-cross-platform.png)

 ## Teaching